Time Square, NYC

-“If meme is the unit of of idea, then language is the equation.” – Kenny Gold
+“If a meme is the unit of an idea, then language is the equation.” – Kenny Gold

 This conference was incredibly interesting and entertaining.
 The speakers spoke about the culture of Memes and how they are the “doppelgängers” of our feelings.
-They spoke of memes in not only a obvious way, but technical way and really gave us insight to why people connect with it and how brands can genuinely connect with their audiences.
-This is why it’s become part of our culture of language.
-Joe Federer mentioned that “self deprecating humour is a large part of meme culture.”
+They spoke of memes is not only an obvious way but the technical way and really gave us insight into why people connect with it and how brands can genuinely connect with their audiences.
+This is why it’s become part of our culture of the language.
+Joe Federer mentioned that “self-deprecating humour is a large part of meme culture.”
 Katherine O’Brien talked about how memes relate to social currency and the value of community that the culture of memes gives.
-This conference really gave me a lot of insight about the future of utilizing popular trends like memes in the industry and how it can be used effectively.
+This conference really gave me a lot of insight into the future of utilizing popular trends like memes in the industry and how it can be used effectively.

 Marvel – Power of Podcast

-“Podcasting is long form storytelling.
+“Podcasting is a long-form storytelling.
 Wolverine is a man of few words and it takes a lot to get anything out of him.
 Internal monologues give the listeners that.” – Chris Bannon

 The Jump with Will Smith